lexicalunit/event-watch/README.md

 [![][dl-badge]][apm-pkg-link]
 [![][mit-badge]][mit]

-Displays the time until your next scheduled event occurs in the Atom status-bar.
-Create schedules for any recurring event!
-For example, I use this to keep track of when my Southbound and Northbound trains are next leaving, so I know when I need to pack up my laptop and head over to the station.
+Create notifications for all your recurring events!
+For example, I use this to keep track of when my Southbound and Northbound trains are next leaving.
+That way I know when I need to pack up my laptop and head over to the station.

 ![9_15](https://cloud.githubusercontent.com/assets/1903876/7494968/8f9965f8-f3d0-11e4-84e4-e884f70065b5.png)